Carlo Martini: Exhibits

 Martini participated in the Venice Biennale in 1934, 1936, 1948 and 1950.
 Among the posthumous exhibits, the most notable took place in Crema in 1991.

 Paintings in museums and public collections

-Several Martini's paintings are kept in Milan, in the Modern Art Gallery, in the Brera Academy collection, in the Art collections of Fondazione Cariplo, in the Ospedale Maggiore portraits collection and in the Provincia di Milano art collections.
+Several Martini's paintings are kept in Milan, in the Modern Art Gallery, in the Brera Academy collection, in the Art collections of Fondazione Cariplo, in the Ospedale Maggiore portraits collection and in the province of Milan art collections.

 In Crema, some canvas are exhibited in the Civic Museum.